 parsed_data = json.loads(raw_payload)

-validated = MaintenanceRecordSchema.parse_obj(parsed_data)
+validated = MaintenanceRecordSchema.model_validate(parsed_data)

-validated.compliance_status = "COMPLIANT_RELEASED"
+validated.compliance_status = (

 audit = AuditTrailEntry(